stackblitz/docs/docs/platform/webcontainers/browser-support.md

 ### Mobile browsers

 - Android: beta support for Chrome, Chromium-based browsers and Firefox.
 Depending on your device, large projects may run into memory limitations.
-- iOS and iPadOS: not supported yet.
-WebContainers can theoretically work on iOS 16.4 and later, but memory limitations for web apps in Safari for iOS and iPadOS are currently too strict to run most WebContainers-based projects.
+- iOS and iPadOS: beta support for Safari since iOS 16.4.
+Large projects may run into memory limitations because the memory usage for a web page on a mobile device is more constrained.
+In this case, we recommend switching to a Desktop browser that is less constrained and has more memory.

 ## Web Platform requirements